-All the graphs have been produced from a free Excel cluster analysis template available at Cluster Analysis for Marketing (a related website).
+Additional resources: All the graphs have been produced from a free Excel cluster analysis template available here… cluster-analysis-marketing-free-template-ZIP-file

 Below are a series of scatter charts showing customers’ “customer satisfaction” (CSAT) and “loyalty” scores that we have obtained from our customer database (for the loyalty measure) and associated market research information (for CSAT).
 Each variable is scaled on a 1 to 5 basis – with 1 being very low and 5 being very high.

 An example has been provided for you here, where four market segments have been identified.
-You do not need to pick four – you can anywhere from two to six segments – and you can even use more than one approach for each graph.
+You do not need to pick four segments each time – you can anywhere from two to six segments – and you can even use more than one approach for each graph.

-The 20 consumer data points are represented by the red squares and the average for all the consumers is shown by the larger red circle.
+Please note that the 20 individual consumer data points are represented by the red squares and the average for all the consumers is shown by the larger red circle.

 - Did you have the same number of segments each time?

-- Were there charts were you could have constructed a different number of segments?
+- Were there charts where you could have constructed a different number of segments?

 - Pick one of the charts and try to “describe” the segment – based on the limited information that we have?